ralphv/gallifrey-rules/docusaurus/docs/advanced/environment-variables.md

 ``

 **Mandatory:**
-`no. YES when using Postgres Distrubuted Locks Provider`
+`no. YES when using Postgres Distrubuted Locks Provider or Scheduled Events feature`

 **Notes:**
 - This can also be specified using `POSTGRES_USERNAME`